‘Mobile Home Gurl’ Finds Her Niche in Mobile Home Investment

 Rachel Hernandez, as she also is known, operates in the vicinity of San Antonio, Texas.

-She prefers to buy locally to regionally, and rather than looking for parks she has concentrated on purchasing individual mobile homes, and and more recently securing the land they sit on or a good parcel where they can be placed.
+She prefers to buy locally to regionally, and rather than looking for parks she has concentrated on purchasing individual mobile homes.
+More recently she has leaned on securing the land they sit on.
+Or a good parcel where the home can be placed.

 “I focus on the area first and then find the deals,” Hernandez said.
 “As an experienced investor, I’ve learned to find motivated sellers.
 Usually, I can tell over the phone whether a seller is motivated or not.”